ptarmiganlabs/butler-docs/content/en/docs/about/use cases/_index.md

 **Information about failing tasks** can be sent as emails, to Microsoft Teams, Slack, as MQTT messages or outgoing webhooks.

+{{% notice tip %}}
+This feature is available for both **Qlik Sense client-managed** and **Qlik Sense Cloud**.
+{{% /notice %}}

 Email, Slack and MS Teams notifications all use a templating concept where HTML/Markdown template files describe what the alert message should look like.
-Before the alert is sent the template is populated with actual data from the failed reload task.
+Before the alert is sent the template is populated with actual data from the failed reload task (client-managed Sense) or app reload (Sense Cloud).

-Both subject and body of email can use the template fields.
+For email alerts both subject and body of the email can be templated.

 For both Slack and Teams there are options to use more flexible/configurable alert formats and more basic pre-configured alerts.

-The result is a very poweful tool for QSEoW sysadmins, who get real-time insight into what's happening with respect to task execution.
+The result is a very poweful tool for both QSEoW sysadmins and those responsible for Qlik Cloud tenants, who both want to be notified when reloads fail.

 More info [here](/docs/getting-started/setup/reload-alerts/).